Acanthosepion lycidas: Human uses

-Sepia lycidas have become very economically important in Southeast Asia, especially in Japan and Hong Kong since they are commonly eaten due to their high nutritional value.
+Acanthosepion lycidas have become very economically important in Southeast Asia, especially in Japan and Hong Kong since they are commonly eaten due to their high nutritional value.
 The way that cuttlefish are caught is dependent on the season, but they can be caught by hook, by using live cuttlefish lures, or through bycatch.
 Additionally, they have the opportunity to become an important species for commercial aquaculture because of their high food conversion, rapid population growth rates, and increasing growth in market value.
 Outside of aquaculture, this species is often used as a model organism and has been studied extensively as a potential alternative source of collagen, which humans use in cosmetics, biomedical materials, and foods.
 Large amounts of collagen can be obtained from the cuttlefish's thick outer skin, so if the thermal stability can be improved then this species will be a good source of collagen and will help to minimize the pollution and odor impacts caused by treating the cuttlefish skins as waste.

 Unfortunately, due to overexploitation and insufficient recruitment, kisslip cuttlefish populations have declined dramatically in more recent years.
 This has been caused more specifically by fishing gear, bycatch, and overwintering of both adults and juveniles.
 The species is currently listed on the IUCN Red List as "Data Deficient" because more information is needed on the species to determine an accurate conservation status.

 Phylogeny

 In recent years, the kisslip cuttlefish has been studied to expand knowledge of Sepiidae species' phylogenetic relationships and species geography.
-It was found that Sepia lycidas have a genomic composition and order that's very similar to most other invertebrates, and, when compared 37 other cuttlefish species, they are most closely related to Sepia aculeata, Sepia esculenta, and Sepia pharaonis.
+It was found that Acanthosepion lycidas have a genomic composition and order that's very similar to most other invertebrates, and, when compared 37 other cuttlefish species, they are most closely related to Acanthosepion aculeata, Acanthosepion esculenta, and Acanthosepion pharaonis.
 Overall, the kisslip cuttlefish's currently determined phylogeny is similar to its traditional taxonomy.